 Security information and event management or SIEM does next-generation detection, analytics, and response for organizations.
 It pools together security information and security event management to provide real-time analytics of security alerts.
 This gives security professionals data and insights about the activities happening within their IT environment.

-The most fundamental function of the SIEM system is to gather relevant data from various sources, identify abnormalities, and carry out appropriate action.
+The most fundamental function of the Security Information and Event Management system is to gather relevant data from various sources, identify abnormalities, and carry out the appropriate action.

-Specifically, SIEM software combines log data from the organization’s technology infrastructure, host systems, and applications.
+Specifically, Security Information and Event Management software combine log data from the organization's technology infrastructure, host systems, and applications.
 This may include antivirus events, firewall logs, and failed logins.

 After the data has been brought together into a centralized platform, it categorizes incidents and events and evaluates them.
-Once a potential issue is spotted, the SIEM system may log additional data, create an alert, and instruct security controls to halt an activity’s progress.
+Once a potential issue is spotted, the Security Information and Event Management system may log additional data, create an alert, and instruct security controls to halt an activity's progress.